-From Table \ref{bosons}, we already have the magnitude of the distance $r$ for different dates, but we lack the information on the angular position $\theta$ of Earth along the trayectory (see Fig.~\ref{coordinatesfigure}).
-This angle can be defined from the perihelion (the closest distance from Earth to Sun) by choosing that in that point $\theta=0$.
+From Table \ref{bosons}, we already have the magnitude of the distance $r$ for different dates, but we lack the information on the angular position $\theta$ of Earth along the trajectory (see Fig.~\ref{coordinatesfigure}).
+This angle can be defined from the perihelion (the closest distance from Earth to Sun) by choosing it when $\theta=0$.
 We can estimate the relation between date and the angular position of Earth in a very simple manner.
 First, as we known that Earth is revolving in a closed orbit, then let us assume that $\theta=2\pi$ in one year.
 Second, let us assume that Earth revolves around Sun at a constant rate.
 With these considerations, the angular position $\theta$ can be related with the date of each photograph in the simplest possible way as

 measured in radians.
-Here, $T$ is the time that last one terrestial year given in days by Eq.~\eqref{period}, and $t$ is the time (in days) that have passed from the perihelion of the orbit.
+Here, $T$ is the time that last one terrestial year given in days by Eq.~\eqref{period}, and $t$ is the time (in the same units than $T$) that have passed from the perihelion of the orbit.
 For Earth, during 2019, the perihelion occurred approximatelly in the night of January, 2nd.
 The relation \eqref{thetaconstantrate} between the angular position $\theta$ on the Earth's orbit and the date along the year is not correct in principle, as we will show in Sec.~\ref{Keplersections}.
-Earth does not revolve at constant rate during the complete orbit (that is the second Kepler's law).
+Earth does not revolve at constant rate during the complete orbit (that is the Kepler's second law).
 However, we will show that $\theta$ given by Eq.~\eqref{thetaconstantrate} is a very good approximation for Earth's orbit.

-By using the dates of each photograph, in Table \ref{bosons2} we show that angular position of Earth along the trayectory for the different dates in which the photographs were taken.
+By using the dates of each photograph, in Table \ref{bosons2} we show that angular position of Earth along the trajectory for different dates in which the photographs were taken.

 Now we have all the required data to calculate the form of the orbit of Earth.
 We are able to obtain the five distances $r$ and the angular positions $\theta$ extracted from Tables \ref{bosons} and \ref{bosons2} for the five photographs of the Sun